seansfkelley/yerna/README.md

 ### Usage with Lerna

 Yerna is backwards-compatible with Lerna, in that it puts the repo into a valid state for Lerna.
-You can continue to use Lerna for features missing from Yerna (such as publishing), though be sure to [read the caveats](#caveats), in particular, the [behavior around symlinks](#symlinks).
+You can continue to use Lerna for features missing from Yerna (such as publishing), though be sure to [read the caveats/known issues](#caveatsknown-issues), in particular, the [behavior around symlinks](#symlinks).

 Yerna does not read or write any Lerna-specific files on the filesystem (except for a logfile); in particular, it does not read `lerna.json`.